silversub/terraform/faqs.md

 Use the `terraform apply` and `terraform destroy` times in the following table as a reference for when you can expect your commands to complete.

-If the Terraform on {{site.data.keyword.cloud_notm}} operation does not complete due to a timeout, wait for the resource state change to complete and retry the operation.
+If the IBM Cloud Provider plug-in for Terraform operation does not complete due to a timeout, wait for the resource state change to complete and retry the operation.
 {: tip}

 <table>